 A number of different beetle species feed on roses.
 Many of these beetles feed mainly on flower buds or open blossoms, but can feed on leaves.
 Since many beetles feed mainly at night, the gardener rarely sees them, only the damage that they cause.

-Japanese beetles with characteristic leaf damage
+Japanese beetles (Popillia japonica) with characteristic damage of leaf skeletonization.

 David Cappaert, Michigan State University, www.insectimages.org